suzumakes/ReplaceIT/README.md

 Creates a backup (.bak) of every .htm file in the directory you specify.
 You can edit the acceptable extensions to add more if you like.

-Creates a log file of all the changes it makes, alter the directory on line 77 of ReplaceIT.ps1 to put the logs where you like.
+Creates a log file of all the changes it makes.
+Change line 77 of ReplaceIT.ps1 to put the logs wherever you like.

 Scrapes away 99% of Word's horrible useless code, leaving you with more free time and fewer headaches.